thunderbird/developer-docs/add-ons/add-on-policies/thunderbird-add-on-distribution-agreement.md

 ## 3. Privacy policy

-Our[ **{todo: rebrand to TB: Websites, Communications and Cookies Privacy Notice**](https://www.mozilla.org/privacy/websites/)**}** describes what information we receive from developers and how we use that information.
-We use the information we receive as described in the[ Mozilla Privacy Policy](https://www.mozilla.org/privacy/).
+Mozilla’s [Websites, Communications and Cookies Privacy Notice](https://www.mozilla.org/privacy/websites/) describes what information we receive from developers and how we use that information.
+We use the information we receive as described in Mozilla’s [Privacy Policy](https://www.mozilla.org/privacy/).

 ## 4. Distribution & review process